MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/lists.md

 ## Quotes in lists

+### Quote under a bullet point

+Code:

     - Top-level
-        - > Point A, which is also a quote.
-        - Point B
+        - Point A
             > Indented, so shows **within** the point neatly.

+Result:

 - Top-level
-    - > Point A, which is also a quote.
-    - Point B
+    - Point A
         > Indented, so shows **within** the point neatly.

-Don't do this:
+### Multi-line quote under a bullet point

+Code:

     - Top-level
         - Point A
+            > First line.
+            >
+            > Next line.

+Result:

+- Top-level
+    - Point A
+        > First line.
+        >
+        > Next line.

+### Quote as a bullet point

+Code:

+    - Top-level
+        - > Point A, which is a quote.

+Result:

+- Top-level
+    - > Point A, which is a quote.

+### Bad formatting

+Make sure not to mix a quote and bullet at the same level.

+Code:

+    - Top-level
+        - Point A
         > There is no indent here, probably not what you want.
         - Point B

+Result:

 - Top-level
     - Point A